sajeetharan/rag-cosmosdb-nextjs/README.md

-This is a Next.js project that uses Azure Cosmos DB to create a simple web experience that allows users to store their OpenAI ChatGPT sessions in a Cosmos DB instance.
+This is a Next.js project that uses Azure Cosmos DB to create a simple web experience that allows users to store their OpenAI ChatGPT sessions in a Azure Cosmos DB instance.

 The application uses data that was trained on the Contoso Real Estate dataset, which is available in the [here](https://github.com/Azure-Samples/contoso-real-estate).

 ## Getting Started

-### Cosmos DB
+### Azure Cosmos DB

 Before using this project, you need to create a Cosmos DB instance and a database with a collection.
-You can follow the [official documentation](https://learn.microsoft.com/azure/cosmos-db/nosql/quickstart-portal) to create a Cosmos DB instance.
+You can follow the [official documentation](https://learn.microsoft.com/azure/cosmos-db/nosql/quickstart-portal) to create a Azure Cosmos DB instance.

-When creating the Cosmos DB instance, choose the NOSQL API and the location that best suits your needs.
+When creating the Azure Cosmos DB instance, choose the NOSQL API and the location that best suits your needs.
 Then, create a database and provide a [hierarchical Partition Key](https://learn.microsoft.com/azure/cosmos-db/hierarchical-partition-keys) of:

 ```bash
 /UserId